Person

 Summary

-Jan Watson studied metallurgical chemistry, having been prevented from enrolling in geology, at the Ballarat School of Mines, the first female student at the School.
+Jan Watson studied metallurgical chemistry, having been prevented from enrolling in geology, at the Ballarat School of Mines, the first female science tudent at the School.
 Undeterred, she ultimately graduated in geology from the Melbourne Technical College.
 Having learned to SCUBA dive in the early 1960s her interests turned towards marine zoology.
 She became a world authority on the taxonomy and ecology of hydroids.
 Watson's diving skills were integral to her marine research.
 She discovered a new algal family while diving at 75metres in Great Australian Bight.
 In 1972, having completed a benthic survey of a proposed thermal outfall for Victoria's State Electricity Commission, Watson established the successful consultancy, Marine Science and Ecology, to provide environmental assessments to industry.
 She was active in scientific societies, joining the Australian Marine Sciences Association on its foundation, and being a Member of the Royal Societies of South Australia and Victoria.
-For many years she was an Honorary Associate of Museum Victoria.
+For many years she was a member of the Marine Research Group of the Field Naturalists Club of Victoria, and an Honorary Associate of Museum Victoria where the majority of her hydroid collection is located.

 Details